Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 what he or she would have it be, but never would the user seek to exchange roles with it.
 When an accident happens, an automobile cannot be seen to be at fault for mistakes made by its user.
-Yet in a way this exchange of roles is similar to what you have attempted to do and it is like placing the blame for a car accident on the automobile.
+Yet in a way this exchange of roles is similar to what you have attempted to do, and it is like placing the blame for a car accident on the automobile.
 You have attempted to change places with the body, claiming that it is using you rather than that you are using it.
 You do so out of guilt in an attempt to place your guilt outside yourself.
 “My body made me do it” is like the cry of the child with an imaginary friend.
 With his claim of an imaginary friend, the child announces that his body is not within his control.
 What is your ego but an imaginary friend to you?

 9.31 Child of God, you need no imaginary friend when you have beside you he who is your friend always and would show you that you have no needs at all.
 What you truly are cannot be used, not even by God.
 See you not that it is only in illusion that you can use others who are like yourself?